 Juxtaposed with the works in metal are my watercolors that share the same visual and sensory inspiration but with a different voice.
 I like to say that I have a split personality, as I find that flowing water beautifully ties in with flowing metal., but stems from a very different part of my mind.

-Idelle is academically educated in fine art & design, autodidactic and believes in pushing limits through counsel with other skilled artists and craftsmen.
-A teaching artist for nineteen years, Tyzbir periodically teaches metal sculpturing at College of the Canyons in Santa Clarita and currently adult small group watercolor classes.
-An international award winning artist, she also exhibits locally and nationally.
-She includes public art projects and personal commissions as a part of her business practice.
+Academically educated in fine art & design, autodidactic and holding a belief in pushing limits through counsel with other skilled artists and craftsmen, I continuously grow.
+I was a teaching artist for nineteen years, which I loved.
+Periodically teaching metal sculpturing at College of the Canyons in Santa Clarita helps me retain the joy of sharing my skills with others.
+Currently teaching adult small group watercolor classes is rewarding for my students and myself.
+An international award winning artist, I also exhibit locally and nationally.
+Public art projects and private commissions are a part of my practice.

 I am passionate about making art accessible and an integral part of people’s lives.